dotnet/docs-maui/docs/user-interface/graphics/index.md

 In .NET MAUI, the `GraphicsView` enables consumption of the `Microsoft.Maui.Graphics` functionality, via a drawing canvas that's exposed as an `ICanvas` object.
 For more information about the `GraphicsView`, see [GraphicsView](~/user-interface/controls/graphicsview.md).

-`ICanvas` defines the following properties, that affect the appearance of object's that are drawn on the canvas:
+`ICanvas` defines the following properties that affect the appearance of objects that are drawn on the canvas:

 <!-- Todo: Font properties being renamed.
 Some property types may change -->